Nilrudra1999/Understanding-DSA/notes/Quick_and_merge_sorts.md

 # Understanding Quick and Merge Sorting

-A slightly more complicated algorithm than the simple sorts are Quick and Merge sort.<br> This note explores what they are? why they are used? how they are written? and when to use them?<br>
+A slightly more complicated algorithm than the simple sorts are Quick and Merge sort.
+But with better runtimes.<br> This note explores what they are? why they are used? how they are written? and when to use them?<br>

 ## Quick Sort Algorithm

-Quick sort as an algorithm, sorts an array of some List like ADT with random access using the concept of a pivot.
-We usually start the pivot at then end of the array, and find the final resting place for the pivot (a value).
-Then with simple iterators, usually i and j, are compared to one another each time the a loop iterates.
-After comparison, any swaps occur using a temp variable while also checking if the value of j is always less than the pivot.
+Quick sort, sorts a List like ADT with random access using the concept of a pivot.
+We usually start the pivot at then end of the array, and find the final resting place for the pivot's value.
+Then using simple iterators, usually (i) and (j), we compared their data each time the loop iterates.
+After comparison, any swaps occur using a temp variable while also checking if the value of (j) is less than the pivot.

-The goal here is to use i as the resting point for the smaller values in each comparison and use j as the resting point for any larger values in each comparison.
-All the while the pivot is also compared to j each time meaning when j becomes smaller than the pivot the pivot and j switch positions.
+The goal, is to use (i) as the resting point for the smaller values in each comparison and (j) as the resting point for the larger values in each comparison.
+All the while, the pivot is also compared to (j) so that when (j) becomes smaller than the pivot their data swap places.

-Quick sort is a recursive sorting algorithm, so once the pivot switches positions, we call the function itself.
-By passing a low and high index tracker for each sub-section of the array, before and after the recently set pivot.
-The array is still in place.
-This sorting algorithm in it's worst case can run in O($n^2$) however, in its best and avg cases it can run in O(nlog(n)) time complexity.
+Quick sort also uses recursion to sort.
+Once the pivot switches positions, we call the sort recursively.
+We split the original list/array into 2 sub-sections using index trackers, one sub-section to the left of the pivot and another to the right.
+Note: we don't make sub-arrays, all splits are done using index trackers on an in-place array.
+This sorting algorithm in it's worst case can run in O($n^2$) (which rarely occurs) however, in its best and avg cases can run in O(nlog(n)) time.

 ![quicksort_1](https://github.com/user-attachments/assets/4bf493b5-70fe-4460-9047-608191a513bf)